Days of Heaven: Principal photography

 Production began in the late summer of 1976.
-Although the film was set in Texas, the exteriors were shot in southwestern Alberta at Whiskey Gap, a ghost town near the Montana border, and a final scene was shot in Calgary on the grounds of Heritage Park Historical Village.
+Although the film was set in Texas, the Rocky Mountains are incongruously seen in the exteriors shot in southwestern Alberta in and around the ghost town of Whiskey Gap, located 4 km from the Montana border, while the denouement was shot on the grounds of Heritage Park Historical Village in Calgary.

 Jack Fisk designed and built the mansion from plywood in the wheat fields and the smaller houses where the workers lived.
-The mansion was not a facade, as was normally the custom, but authentically recreated inside and out with period colors: brown, mahogany and dark wood for the interiors.
+The mansion was not a facade, as was usually the custom, but authentically recreated inside and out with period colors: brown, mahogany, and dark wood for the interiors.
 Patricia Norris designed and made the period costumes from used fabrics and old clothes to avoid the artificial look of studio-made costumes.

 According to Almendros, the production was not "rigidly prepared", allowing for improvisation.
-Daily call sheets were not very detailed and the schedule changed to suit the weather.
+Daily call sheets could have been more detailed, and the schedule changed to suit the weather.
 This upset some Hollywood crew members not used to working this way.
-Most of the crew were used to a "glossy style of photography" and felt frustrated because Almendros did not give them much work.
-On a daily basis, he asked them to turn off the lights they had prepared for him.
+Most crew members were used to a "glossy style of photography" and felt frustrated because Almendros did not give them much work.
+Daily, he asked them to turn off the lights they had prepared for him.
 Some crew members said that Almendros and Malick did not know what they were doing.
 The tension led to some of the crew quitting the production.
-Malick supported what Almendros was doing and pushed the look of the film further, taking away more lighting aids, and leaving the image bare.
+Malick supported what Almendros was doing and pushed the film's look further, removing more lighting aids and leaving the image bare.

-Due to union regulations in North America, Almendros was not allowed to operate the camera.
-With Malick, he would plan out and rehearse movements of the camera and the actors.
+Due to union regulations, Almendros was not allowed to operate the camera.
+With Malick, he would plan out and rehearse the camera's and the actors' movements.
 Almendros would stand near the main camera and give instructions to the camera operators.
-Almendros was gradually losing his sight by the time shooting began.
-To evaluate his set-ups, "he had one of his assistants take Polaroids of the scene, then examined them through very strong glasses".
+Almendros was gradually losing sight by the time shooting began.
+To evaluate his set-ups, "he had one of his assistants take Polaroids of the scene, then examined them through powerful glasses".
 According to Almendros, Malick wanted "a very visual movie.
 The story would be told through visuals.
 Very few people really want to give that priority to image.
 Usually the director gives priority to the actors and the story, but here the story was told through images".